rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 For agnostics:

 > "Moreover, (...) it is unsettling that physicians would rely so heavily on purported perpetrator confessions as somehow validating questionable SBS/AHT beliefs.
 Approximately twenty-five percent of the DNA exonerations in this country were in cases where the innocent defendant had allegedly confessed (...).
-Many purported SBS "confessions" are obtained pursuant to plea agreements; or as a requirement to retain or regain parental rights in dependency proceedings; or the confession was merely to shaking the child in an effort to resuscitate after the child had already collapsed; or the confession was induced by law enforcement through suggestion that confessing to shaking would allow the child to receive important medical treatment or was the “only” possible explanation for the child's condition." <span class="ref">(<a href="https://heinonline.org/HOL/Page?collection=journals&handle=hein.journals/saclr59&id=299&men_tab=srchresults">Papetti 2019</a>, pp. 342-343)</span>
+Many purported SBS "confessions" are obtained pursuant to plea agreements; or as a requirement to retain or regain parental rights in dependency proceedings; or the confession was merely to shaking the child in an effort to resuscitate after the child had already collapsed; or the confession was induced by law enforcement through suggestion that confessing to shaking would allow the child to receive important medical treatment or was the "only" possible explanation for the child's condition." <span class="ref">(<a href="https://heinonline.org/HOL/Page?collection=journals&handle=hein.journals/saclr59&id=299&men_tab=srchresults">Papetti 2019</a>, pp. 342-343)</span>

 #### SBS/AHT adherents